TechnologyMay 10, 2016

 );

 What is important to note here is that the base user_playlists table has a compound primary key.
-What is happening to cause the deteriorating MV performance over time is that our sstable-based bloom filter, which is keyed by partition, stops being able to short circut the read-old-value part of the MV maintenance logic, and we have to perform the rest of the primary key lookup before inserting the new data.
+What is happening to cause the deteriorating MV performance over time is that our sstable-based bloom filter, which is keyed by partition, stops being able to short-circuit the read-old-value part of the MV maintenance logic, and we have to perform the rest of the primary key lookup before inserting the new data.

 As a general rule then, you can apply the following rules of thumb for MV performance: